 A model reference is a reference to another model using a Model block.
 These references create model hierarchy.
 Each referenced model has a defined interface that specifies the properties of its inputs and outputs.
 The defined interface makes the behavior of the referenced model independent of its context in the model hierarchy.
-For simulation and code generation, a referenced model executes like a single block, or atomic unit, when the parent model executes.
 Model references are ideal for code reuse, unit testing, parallel builds, and large components.
 They can also reduce file contention and merge issues.

 To determine whether referenced models meet your modeling requirements, see Component-Based Modeling Guidelines.